-In this article, I tell a story that has been told many times, about different national contexts and drawing on different methodologies: criminal law contributes to the marginalization of already marginalized populations, monitoring and managing their lives (Kohler-Hausmann 2018, Feeley 1992 [1979]) and subjecting them to legal procedures in which the individuality of their cases does not matter as much as their characteristics as members of certain social groups (Makaremi 2015 [2013], Christin 2008).
-Although I do not describe the defendants who participate in the procedures I studied in Chile, many of my interlocutors would often refer to the Chilean criminal justice system with the metaphor of “a machine,” one that specifically treats the lives of poorer people, and this was confirmed by my observations.
-How does this happen?
-How a system that aims at treating people impartially ends up serving one particular “clientele” (Jobard and Névanen 2007)?
-Many complementary answers have been offered by social sciences, looking at different factors that play a role in the process: effective criminal behavior by certain groups, profiling practices by police, bias by actors in the criminal justice system, among others.
-Tangentially contributing to these answers, I take up the invitation made by socio-legal scholars working on legal technicalities (Valverde 2009, Riles 2016, 2005) to inquire into what seems merely technical and to explore the epistemological and ontological claims into which legal tools are folded.
-In other words, the invitation to presume that legal tools, when applied in practice, produce and are associated to certain evidential regimes in which certain people, criminal offences, documents, and other procedures end up participating.
+In this article, I retell a story that has been told many times in different national contexts and by drawing on different methodologies: the criminal law system contributes to the marginalization of already marginalized populations by monitoring and managing their lives (Kohler-Hausmann 2018; Feeley 1992 [1979]) and subjecting them to legal procedures in which the individuality of their cases does not matter as much as their characteristics as members of certain social groups (Makaremi 2015 [2013]; Christin 2008).
+Many of my interlocutors would describe the Chilean criminal justice system using the metaphor of “a machine,” one that is designed to target poor people and treat them in a standardized way: indeed, this type of treatment was confirmed by my observations.
+How does a system whose ideal is to treat people impartially end up serving one particular “clientele” more onerously than others (Jobard and Névanen 2007)?
+The social sciences have offered many complementary answers, such as criminal behavior engaged in by certain groups, profiling practices by police, and bias by actors in the criminal justice system.
+In this article, I accepted the invitation extended by socio-legal scholars working on legal technicalities (Valverde 2009, Riles 2016, 2005) to inquire into what seems merely technical and to explore the epistemological and ontological claims made by those legal tools.
+In other words, they invited me to presume that legal tools, when applied in practice, produce and are associated with certain evidential regimes in which certain people, criminal offences, documents, and other procedures participate.

-As a tool in the Chilean criminal justice system allowing prosecutors, defense attorneys and judges to presume a certain proximity between “the truth” – as in what happened and was experienced by very few persons – and what accounts for it in legal terms, the detention in flagrante delicto works as a legal fiction, “a technique for working with and in the meantime […] it defines and manages the near future, the time for which this particular commitment holds true” (Riles 2010, 803).
-Actors in the criminal justice system know that defendants caught in flagrante delicto were not arrested red-handed but rather by virtue of a legal provision that defines a flagrant crime in an extensive way, including in practice a broad array of situations, from hot pursuits to knocking in the door of someone whose neighbors said had done something illegal last night.
-How these wide-ranging situations fall all eventually into this same practical category of flagrant criminal offences?
+As a tool in the Chilean criminal justice system allowing prosecutors, defense attorneys and judges to presume a certain proximity between “the truth” of what happened but was experienced by a very few persons and its legal treatment, the detention in flagrante delicto works as a legal fiction, “a technique for working with and in the meantime.… It defines and manages the near future, the time for which this particular commitment holds true” (Riles 2010, 803).
+Actors in the criminal justice system know that defendants caught in flagrante delicto were not caught red-handed but rather were arrested by virtue of a legal provision that defines a flagrant crime in an extensive way, in a broad array of situations, permitting police to respond by taking actions from running in hot pursuit to knocking on the door of someone whose neighbors said had done something illegal the night before.
+How do these wide-ranging situations all fall eventually into this same practical category of flagrant criminal offences?
 What do they have in common?
-Their matter-of-factness is fictionalized through practices that, at the same time, make possible to avoid to directly refer to the alleged flagrant facts and, instead, to point out to a context of generalized urban delinquency and prompt police’s intervention.
-These bracketing and contextualization practices, actual practices and not cognitive perceptions, which include the production of documents and the execution of ritualized procedures – such as legal hearings – contribute to the fictionalization of the evident and obvious character of certain criminal offences.
+Their matter-of-factness is fictionalized through practices that make it possible to avoid directly referring to the alleged flagrant facts and to point instead to a context of generalized urban delinquency and prompt police intervention.
+These bracketing and contextualization practices, as well as actual practices that include the production of documents and the execution of ritualized procedures, such as legal hearings, contribute to the fictionalization of the evident and obvious character of certain criminal offences.